Canada Immigration News

 China implemented a new national security law in June 2020 that undermines human rights and freedoms.
 Hong Kong residents who were convicted for participating in protests won’t be denied visas to Canada on grounds of criminality.
 Canada is also lifting the 12-month waiting period on risk assessments.
 These assessments examine the risk a person may face if they returned to their home country.
 This means that Hong Kong asylum seekers in Canada can now re-apply before being removed.

-If you want to start the process of immigrating to Canada from Hong Kong or apply for the new open work permit, we can make the process easier and faster.
+If you want to start the process of immigrating to Canada from Hong Kong or apply for a new open work permit, we can make the process easier and faster.
 Canadian Visa is a leading immigration agency that provides professional services to our international clients.

 By using our accredited Regulated Canadian Immigration Consultants (RCICs) you will not only improve your chances of success in the visa application process, but you will get expert advice on which program is best for your specific goals.
 Our RCICs are qualified and are granted permission by the ICCRC to assist you with your eligibility evaluation, review all your documents and application forms, and submit them to the Canadian government on your behalf.